Widnes (UK Parliament constituency)

 Widnes was a county constituency in England, based on the town of Widnes, in Lancashire.
 It returned one Member of Parliament (MP) to the House of Commons of the Parliament of the United Kingdom, elected by the first past the post voting system.

 History

 The constituency was formed as a Parliamentary division of Lancashire in 1885, including Allerton, Cronton, Ditton, Garston, Hale, Halewood, Huyton with Roby, Little Woolton, Much Woolton, Speke, Tarbock, Whiston and Widnes.

 In 1918 it was redefined to cover the municipal borough of Widnes, along with the urban districts of Prescot and Huyton with Roby and the Whiston Rural District.
 The two urban districts and part of the rural district (the parishes of Eccleston, Kirkby, Knowsley, and Windle) became part of a new Huyton constituency in 1950, with Widnes retaining the borough and the remainder of the rural district.
 In 1971 Widnes featured the last by-election to date to have only a Labour and a Conservative candidate.
 Its boundaries remained unchanged in 1974.
-In 1983 Widnes constituency was abolished and replaced by Halton constituency.
+In 1983 Widnes constituency was abolished and replaced by the Halton constituency.

+Boundaries

+1950–1983: The borough of Widnes, and the rural district of Whiston except the parishes of Eccleston, Kirkby, Knowsley, and Windle.